Customer Workspace Software: The Definitive Buyer's Guide

 Ask for references from companies your size, in your industry, with a similar tech stack.
 A workspace that works brilliantly for a 50-person startup might struggle with enterprise complexity.
 And vice versa.

 One company we studied went from 47 dashboards to eight in three months.
-The eight that remained were purely operational.
+The eight that survived were purely operational: daily revenue, system health, active incidents.
 Everything customer-related moved to their workspace.

 Is Customer Workspace Software Right for You?